The oldest bands still touring today

 Mike Love, original member of the Beach Boys performs, in concert in the Etess Arena at Hard Rock Atlantic City on December 3, 2022.
 Picture: Donald Kravitz/Getty Images

 Rod Argent and Colin Blunstone first met at school in 1961 and were best known for their hits She's Not There and Time Of The Season in the 60s.
-Despite "fake Zombies" acts touring in the 70s and 80s, the duo reunited at the turn of the Century and they'll be attending the On The Blue Cruise in March 2024 - 63 years down the line!
-That's followed by a full UK tour in May and June.
+Despite "fake Zombies" acts touring in the 70s and 80s, the duo reunited at the turn of the Century, the group will be playing a high profile show at London's Barbican on 7th June with guest Paul Weller, and have confirmed they'll be on the "Flower Power Cruise" in Miami come March 2025.
 Impressive.

 The Zombies perform live in Orlando.